Penza State University: History

-It was founded on the basis of the Odessa Industrial Institute, which was relocated to Penza by the order of the All-Union Committee for Higher Education under the Council of People's Commissars of the USSR "On resumption of activities of Odessa Industrial Institute in the city of Penza" of July 3 1943.
-It was opened under the name "Penza Industrial Institute" on November 1,1943 and had 11 departments.
+It was founded on the basis of the Odessa Industrial Institute, which was relocated to Penza by the Soviet government after the Axis occupation of Odessa in July of 1941.
+It was opened under the name "Penza Industrial Institute" on 1 November 1943 and had 11 departments.

-In 1959 the "Penza Industrial Institute was renamed to "Penza Polytechnical Institute", by order of the Ministry of Higher Education of the USSR.
-On this basis, the Faculty of Construction Penza Civil Engineering Institute was formed.
+In 1959 the Penza Industrial Institute was renamed to Penza Polytechnical Institute, by order of the Ministry of Higher Education of the USSR.
+At that time, the Faculty of Construction at Penza Civil Engineering Institute was also formed.
 On 5th July 1993, the Penza Polytechnical Institute was renamed into Penza State Technical University, by the order of the chairman of the higher education committee of the Russian federation.
-On 22nd January 1998, the university got renamed again to Penza State University, by order of the minister of education of the Russian federation.
+On 22 January 1998, the university got renamed again to Penza State University, by order of the minister of education of the Russian federation.
 On 23rd April 2012, the university became reorganised.
 They joined the Penza Pedagogical University named after Vissarion Belinsky as a structural unit.
 This happened by order of the ministry of education and science.